Lithium carbonate: From "geothermal" brine

 A potential source of lithium is the leachates of geothermal wells, carried to the surface.
 Recovery of lithium has been demonstrated in the field; the lithium is separated by simple precipitation and filtration.
 The process and environmental costs are primarily those of the already-operating well; net environmental impacts may thus be positive.

 The brine of United Downs Deep Geothermal Power project near Redruth is claimed by Cornish Lithium to be valuable due to its high lithium concentration (220 mg/L) with low magnesium (<5 mg/L) and total dissolved solids content of <29g/L, and a flow rate of 40-60l/s.

 From ore

-α-spodumene is roasted at 1100 °C for 1h to make β-spodumene, then roasted at 250 °C for 10 minutes with sulphuric acid.
+α-spodumene is roasted at 1100 °C for 1h to make β-spodumene, then roasted at 250 °C for 10 minutes with sulfuric acid.

 As of 2020, Australia was the world's largest producer of lithium intermediates, all based on spodumene.

 In recent years mining companies have begun exploration of lithium projects throughout North America, South America and Australia to identify economic deposits that can potentially bring new supplies of lithium carbonate online to meet the growing demand for the product.

 From clay

 In 2020 Tesla Motors announced a revolutionary process to extract lithium from clay in Nevada using only salt and no acid.
-This was met with scepticism.
+This was met with skepticism.